webgriffe/SyliusItalianInvoiceableOrderPlugin/README.md

 </p>
 <h1 align="center">Italian Invoiceable Order Plugin</h1>

-<p align="center">Sylius plugin which allows Italian merchants to collect invoice data for their orders such as tax code, VAT number, SDI code, etc...</p>
+<p align="center">Sylius plugin which allows Italian merchants to collect invoice data for their orders such as tax code, VAT number, SDI code, etc... as well as allowing the merchant to only apply taxes to those customers that can (and must) pay taxes in advance.</p>
 <p align="center"><a href="https://github.com/webgriffe/SyliusItalianInvoiceableOrderPlugin/actions"><img src="https://github.com/webgriffe/SyliusItalianInvoiceableOrderPlugin/workflows/Build/badge.svg" alt="Build Status" /></a></p>

 ## Installation